Artist

 While working as a graphic designer, Darryl was also searching to find his identity as an artist.
 His answer would come in the form of a growing admiration for jazz music and the jazz musicians he discovered while listening to the genre late at night during his college years.
 Darryl decided to combine his love for abstract, realist and figurative expression into a series of paintings beginning in 1990, which evolved into his Jazz series.

-Some twenty-plus years later, works from and inspired by this series have appeared in television, commercial and film, on a half dozen CD covers, including Chick Corea’s Live In Montreux, several books on the history of jazz, a series of ties and scarves for Absolut Vodka, promotional material and billboards for events like the Syracuse Jazz Festival, cellphone covers and numerous poster and prints by several art publishing houses.
+Some thirty-plus years later, works from and inspired by this series have appeared in television, commercial and film, on a half dozen CD covers, including Chick Corea’s Live In Montreux, several books on the history of jazz, a series of ties and scarves for Absolut Vodka, promotional material and billboards for events like the Syracuse Jazz Festival, licensed products, posters, and prints produced by several art publishing houses.
 Additionally, Darryl has also received awards from Print Magazine and the Southern Arts Foundation.

-His original paintings are regularly in demand and are a part many collections around the world.
+His original paintings are regularly in demand and are a part of many collections around the world.